 Where are your products from?

-We make all our timber pieces here at home on the farm.
-Our hand spun yarn comes from our little herd of sheep or a neighboring alpaca farm.
+The fiber for our hand spun yarn comes from our little herd of sheep and a neighboring alpaca farm.
 I dye it here on the farm in small batches with local and ethically sourced botanical dyes.

-Our naturally dyed Harvest Wool is sourced from a fair trade community in India and our naturally dyed cotton yarn is sourced from a fair trade community in Peru.
+Our botanically dyed Harvest Wool yarn is sourced from a fair trade community in India and our naturally dyed cotton yarn is sourced from a small group of women artisans that produces all natural, botanically dyed yarn in Peru.
 We love to support traditional crafts, helping to give artisans, especially women, some independence.

 Who makes the woven and knitted goods?